Xaegir/temp-website/xaegir/content/english/team.md

 watermark: Careers
 page_header_image: images/background/about.jpg
 description: Looking for work in the Web3 space?
-Submit an application with us and we'd be glad to sit down over a coffee and discuss what we can accomplish together.
+Submit an application with us and we'd be happy to sit down over a coffee and discuss what we could accomplish together.
 layout: team
 team_member:
 - name: Justine Marshall